 Where to Buy Turmeric

 There can be a tremendous difference among different brands of Turmeric.
-I purchase Turmeric in powdered form here as it is the best value and I am extremely impressed with its quality.
+I purchase Turmeric in powdered form here as it is a great value and I am extremely impressed with its quality.
 You may also be able to find high quality Turmeric locally, just look for organic with bright yellow orange color and no added ingredients.

 Do you cook with Turmeric?
 Ever used it for other uses?
 Please share below!